 Say you want to promote a new product – a deluxe waterproof sofa cover.
 You think it’ll sell well to your current customers but you’re not yet sure how to market it.

-You start with a marketer’s best friend, Piwik PRO Marketing Suite.
+You start with a marketer’s best friend, Piwik PRO Analytics Suite.
 When you fire it up, you see two new tabs, “Data Manager” and “Content Personalization,” next to your old friends “Analytics” and “Tag Manager.”
 Customer Data Platform seems like a good place to start to get the data you need to come up with a strategy…

 In Data Manager you see data from forms all over your site integrated with your analytics data.
 So you have an extensive amount of information all in one place, data from: anonymous web visitors, logged in top buyers, newsletter subscriptions, special offer sign ups, e-commerce and so on.
 You also import a CSV file with brick and mortar store data.